 Rick: So what would this cost me?

-Brit Lonsdale: About 330 pounds.
-Worth every penny though, it's beautifully made.
+Britt: About £330.
+Worth every penny though; it's beautifully made.

 Rick: Oh, my goodness, just under $500.
 Nice, a top hat for the races.

-Brit Lonsdale: Now, the hats that you can see hanging on the wall here, these are Panama hats and they're the sort of thing that you might wear in summertime when you're watching the cricket, you know traditional British occupation, the crack of leather on willow, sitting on the river at Village Green with your Panama hat...
-This is a bowler hat.
+Britt: Now, the hats that you can see hanging on the wall here, these are Panama hats, and they're the sort of thing that you might wear in summertime when you're watching cricket, you know traditional British occupation, the crack of leather on willow, sitting on the river at Village Green with your Panama hat… This is a bowler hat.
 Years ago this is what you wore when you went to work.
 It was a standard item of hat wear.
-If you worked in financial institution in the city in the oldest part of London you would wear a bowler hat.
-Nowadays...
+If you worked in financial institution in The City, in the oldest part of London, you would wear a bowler hat.
+Nowadays…